OmarHeviaArbana/OmarHeviaArbana/README.md

 ###  About Me:

 I'm a UX/UI Designer learning fullstack development from Spain .

-- 👨‍🎓 I have a degree in design and digital creation and a master's degree in user experience and interaction design.
+- 💼 I'm a Frontend Developer at Vitesia Mobile Solutions since 2023.

-- 👨‍💻 I just finished a fullstack web development bootcamp.
+- 🎓 I have a degree in Design and Digital Creation and a master's degree in User Experience and Interaction Design.

-- 🚀 I recently got my first job as a front-end developer and UI designer.
+- 💻 Currently, I'm studying a master's degree in Web Development and Applications.

 - 📧 You can contact me on linkedIn: <a href="https://www.linkedin.com/in/omarheviaarbana/"> www.linkedin.com/in/omarheviaarbana/</a>